jitendra-sudo/jitendra-sudo.github.io/README.md

 ### 📌 Pinned Projects

 ### [OwnField](https://ownfield.netlify.app/)
-OwnField is a platform designed to revolutionize the agricultural industry by removing intermediaries, enabling farmers to sell their crops directly to clients**Tech Stack:** React
+OwnField is designed to bridge the gap between farmers and consumers by offering a direct, convenient way for consumers to purchase fresh produce straight from the fields
+**Tech Stack:** React
 ⭐ 55 | Forks: 2

 ---